5 Must See Temples in Chiang Rai: the Jewels of Northern Thailand

 Unlike the extravagant designs seen at the Blue and White temples, Wat Jed Yod has a quiet charm with its simplistic Lanna architecture.
 Here, the main draw is not so much visual stimulation but a chance for serene contemplation.

 Inside the main viharn, you’ll find beautiful murals depicting stories from the Jataka, the collection of tales about Buddha’s previous births.
-You may see monks praying if you arrive in the morning.
+If you arrive in the morning, you may see monks praying.

 Where: Tambon Wiang, Mueang Chiang Rai (closed Saturday)